 The resident inspectors and Branch Chiefs in each regional office continuously monitor the performance of their assigned plants using the results of inspection findings and PIs.
 Inspections are conducted on a continuous basis in accordance with IMC 2515, “Light-Water Reactor Inspection Program – Operations Phase,” and IMC 2201, “Security and Safeguards Inspection Program for Commercial Power Reactors,” and PIs are reported quarterly by licensees.
 One of the key decisions that the staff made during the development of the ROP was that the NRC must reassess licensee performance whenever new performance data is made available.

-Between the normal quarterly assessments, the region may issue an assessment follow-up letter to respond to a performance issue in accordance with the Action Matrix or communicate changes in the Action Matrix if: (1) a safety-significant inspection finding is finalized (i.e., greater-than Green significance), or (2) a finding will be closed after the .
+Between the normal quarterly assessments, the region may issue an assessment follow-up letter to respond to a performance issue in accordance with the Action Matrix or communicate changes in the Action Matrix if: (1) a safety-significant inspection finding is finalized (i.e., greater-than Green significance), or (2) a finding will be closed after the objectives of the appropriate supplemental inspection have been satisfied.
 An assessment follow-up letter shall also be issued to communicate that an Action Matrix deviation was issued or closed outside of the end-of-cycle review meetings, or to notify the licensee of the existence of a cross-cutting theme, or to open or close a cross-cutting issue (CCI).
 The assessment follow-up letter shall discuss planned actions and note applicable changes to the plant’s designation in the Action Matrix.

 02.02 Quarterly Review